 Whether you have metal, ceramic or lingual braces on your teeth, we recommend that you avoid consuming carbonated beverages while undergoing orthodontic treatment since pop can stain the metal brackets on your teeth and erode tooth enamel.
 The dyes in pop and even in juices can also stain ceramic brackets and your natural tooth surfaces.

 In addition, the large amount of sugar typically found in these drinks can lead to tooth decay, so in general we advise avoiding pop entirely, whether you are undergoing orthodontic treatment or not!

 10. Will my oral hygiene routine need to change during treatment?

 While everyone needs to brush and floss daily and maintain excellent oral hygiene to prevent cavities, this is extra important for protecting the oral health of people undergoing orthodontic treatment.

 Because bacteria and plaque can get stuck between your teeth and braces or clear aligners, it’s essential to be diligent about thoroughly brushing and flossing your teeth.

 Carefully brush and floss around wires and brackets if you have braces, and avoid foods such as popcorn, gum, or others that can damage your teeth or appliances.

 For clear aligners, you’ll need to brush and floss each time you remove your aligners to eat or drink, and only drink water while you have them in.
 This is because food and bacteria can become trapped between your clear aligners and teeth.

 While it can have an immediate effect on your appearance, even more concerning is that tooth decay and plaque buildup can flourish when trapped for hours behind clear aligners.
 Usually, your saliva would wash away some of the food particles, but this proves impossible with clear aligners, which fit snugly to your teeth.

-It’s important to brush after each meal and floss once per day.
+Throughout your orthodontic treatment it’s important to brush well after each meal and floss once per day.